Oklahoma State Cowboys and Cowgirls: Wrestling

 Oklahoma State wrestling's tradition started in 1916 when Edward C. Gallagher, whose name is part of Gallagher-Iba Arena, became head coach.
 With his expertise in anatomy, he pioneered the sport of wrestling.
 Gallagher coached the Cowboys until his death in 1940 from pneumonia.
-During those 24 years, Gallagher had 11 team national titles, 19 undefeated seasons, and a 138-5-4 record.
+During those 24 years, Gallagher had 11 team national titles, 19 undefeated seasons, and a 138–5–4 record.

 After Gallagher's death, Art Griffith took over and proceeded to win two straight national championships.
 Due to World War II, Oklahoma State wrestling was forced off the mat for three years.
 After the war, Griffith coached for another 11 years and won six more national championships in that time.
 Due to health reasons, Art Griffith resigned as head coach and Myron Roderick took over.
 At 23 years old, Roderick became the youngest coach to win a national championship in 1958.
 Roderick proceeded to win another 5 championships.
 In 1970, Myron Roderick stepped down to take an executive position with the U.S. Wrestling Federation.
 Former Stillwater High School coach Tommy Chesbro was hired as head coach and won eight Big Eight titles and one national championship in 15 years.
 Between 1985 and 1991, Joe Seay, former Cal State coach won five conference titles and two national titles.
 In 1993, John Smith became the seventh head coach of Oklahoma State University wrestling.
-Smith led the Cowboys to a national title in 1995 and four consecutive national titles between 2002–2006.
+Smith led the Cowboys to a national title in 1995 and four consecutive national titles between 2002 and 2006.
+Smith retired in 2024 and was replaced by 2020 Olympic Gold Medalist David Taylor.

+Overall, the Oklahoma State wrestling program has won 34 NCAA national championships, along with 56 conference championships, 145 individual champions and 488 All-Americans.